-I love teaching fraction multiplication--particularly multiplication of mixed numbers.
+I love teaching fraction multiplication in middle school math--particularly multiplication of mixed numbers.
 Why?
-Because I have fun explaining why multiplying mixed numbers DOESN'T work a certain way.
+Because we have fun exploring why multiplying mixed numbers DOESN'T work a certain way.

 Inevitably, when we start multiplying mixed numbers, some students want to multiply the fractions by the fractions and then multiply the whole numbers by the whole numbers.
 And I can see why they might think that's ok - after all, when you add and subtract, you deal with the whole numbers and fractions separately.
-Sometimes, I think they don't want to be bothered with making improper fractions, because it's "easier" to just do 2 x 3 and then 3/4 x 1/2, haha.
+(Sometimes, I think they don't want to be bothered with making improper fractions, because it's "easier" to just do 2 x 3 and then 3/4 x 1/2.)

 Now that we have all four products, we go through the process of adding them all together (finding common denominators, equivalent fractions,etc) and then reducing.....quite a bit of work to get to the answer:-)

 Then we compare that to what we get when we convert the mixed numbers to improper fractions.
 The detailed example of completing four multiplication problems and adding the products proves not only that converting to improper fractions is necessary, but also that it's a lot faster!
-So, Tip #1 is to show students WHY what they're doing isn't correct...show what the multiplication really means.This may also mean bringing out the graph paper and showing what 3/4 groups of 1/2 looks like, etc, in addition to doing the computation.
+So, Tip #1 is to show students WHY what they're doing isn't correct is to show what the multiplication really means .This may also mean bringing out the graph paper and showing what 3/4 groups of 1/2 looks like, etc, in addition to doing the computation.

 Canceling, or "Crossing Out"

 Tip #2 - Teach students to cancel, or "cross out" (or whatever you might call it), and show them why it makes life a little easier.